Zhang Enli: “Cognac left a profound impression on me"

 “On the road to the town, when I saw the vineyards, I had a first impression of Hennessy, but I was even more surprised when I saw how the brand makes cognac artisanally,” the artist recalls.
 "Nature is extremely important to me, and by extension in my art: for years, gardens, water, and trees have been recurring themes."

-A few kilometers shy of the main road, he found himself in the Founder’s Cellar, fumbling around in the damp surroundings, gently caressing barrels with age-old eaux-de-vie.
+A few kilometres shy of the main road, he found himself in the Founder’s Cellar, fumbling around in the damp surroundings, gently caressing barrels with age-old eaux-de-vie.
 “The sound of the barrels was as beautiful as drums; the mysterious atmosphere in the Founder’s Cellar, with all its age-old eaux-de-vie, they all left a deep impression on me,” disclosing that the main trait that he shares with Hennessy is that "all creation is rooted in tradition."

 Among its visitors, Cognac has acquired an almost mythical status.
 It is a kind of Eden, more spectacular than the lavender fields in Provence if you ask some and, at the same time, more peaceful.
 It is a fairy-tale maze of side vineyards, and side vineyards with their own side vineyards, each one offering a different marvel, and a different source of life.